tchigher/sliding-sheet/README.md

   <img width="205px" alt="Example of a SlidingSheet" src="https://raw.githubusercontent.com/BendixMa/sliding-sheet/master/assets/example.gif"/>
 </a>

 Click [here](https://github.com/BendixMa/sliding-sheet/blob/master/example/lib/main.dart) to view the full example.

-If you like this package, consider giving it a star on [GitHub](https://github.com/BendixMa/sliding-sheet) and a like on [pub.dev](https://pub.dev/packages/sliding_sheet) :heartpulse:
+If you like this package, consider giving it a star on [GitHub](https://github.com/BendixMa/sliding-sheet) and a like on [pub.dev](https://pub.dev/packages/sliding_sheet) :heart:

 ## Installing